-Enrich your curriculum with Teaching by Design, a professional development program.
+Enrich your curriculum with Teaching by Design, a professional development program for K-12 Educators.
 This series of four professional development workshops will empower teachers to integrate American art, design, and architecture into their classroom curriculum.
 Inquiry-based tours and hands-on design activities will give both educators and students opportunities to develop STEAM skills and strengthen social-emotional development.

 Each session includes an inquiry-based tour at a Frank Lloyd Wright building.

 |Monday, August 1, 2022||9 am - 1 pm||Home and Studio, Oak Park

 |Tuesday, August 2, 2022||9 am - 1 pm||Robie House, Hyde Park|

 |Saturday, October 1, 2022||9 am - 1 pm||Robie House, Hyde Park|

 |Saturday, December 10, 2022||9 am - 1 pm||Home and Studio, Oak Park

 Who should participate:

 K-12 classroom teachers, art teachers, and science teachers who want to build critical thinking into their curriculum.
 Each school should identify two teachers who commit to the program.